CannonWilson/CV-Face-Attendance/README.md

 For more info, please read the rest of the paper or look at the powerpoint, both of which are included in this repo.

+---

+### Installation

+In order to run the project, please clone the repo and install all the dependencies.
+You can do this by navigating into the frontend folder and running

+  `npm install`

+From there, navigate into the backend folder and install the required python dependencies (there are many).
+Finally, run

+  `python server.py`

+to run the project.
+Then navigate to localhost to explore the project.

+---

+### Notes

+The project as it stands now is very disorganized for my standards.
+I hope to come back to this project in the future to improve the documentation and organization

 Unfortunately, this version does not include the code to use MongoDB for recording attendance,